SNodeC/snode.c/tools/codex/README.md

 Ordinary builds and tests consume these files.
 They do not invoke Codex, use the network, or require an account, credentials, or quota.

+## Upstream provenance and attribution

+The authority executable is byte-identical to the executable in OpenAI Codex's official `rust-v0.144.6` Linux release asset.
+The annotated release tag resolves to source commit `5d1fbf26c43abc65a203928b2e31561cb039e06d`.
+The tag and commit are unsigned, so this record does not claim Git signature verification.
+The exact executable and release-archive hashes, tag object, source commit, and verification method are pinned in `PROVENANCE.json`.

+The tagged upstream source is licensed as `Apache-2.0` and includes a NOTICE.
+Byte-exact copies are retained as `LICENSE.openai-codex` and `NOTICE.openai-codex` beside the schemas; their sizes, SHA-256 values, Git blob identities, and source URLs are guarded by the offline provenance test.
+The generated schema files remain unmodified.

 ## Offline verification and reproduction

 Run these commands from the repository root: